 Supporting Grace Sabbaticals

-As we roll out the intentional offering of sabbatical to our pastoral staff, our church family may reasonably have some questions about what a sabbatical is, what is required, and how to best support Pastor Dustin and Ansley, as they seek God’s best during this time.
+As we roll out the intentional offering of sabbatical to our pastoral staff, our church family may reasonably have some questions about what a sabbatical is, what is required, and how to best support our pastoral staff, as they seek God’s best during their sabbatical.
 Keep reading for answers to the most frequently asked questions about sabbatical.

 What exactly is a sabbatical?